recoilme/b52/README.md

 New entries go to disk (sniper).
 As you access them, they are cached in the LRU-cache (ristretto).
 Life-limited records are stored separately, in freecache (without persistance storage).

+## Memory usage

+For minimizing GC and allocations overhead - Sniper stored keys, and value addres/size in plain hash (map[uint64]uint64).
+HashMaps are fast, but has a memory cost.
+You must have 4Gb+ memory for storing every 100_000_000 entrys.

+In Freecache and Ristretto memory is preallocated and it's size depends from you.

+## Disk usage

+Sniper has a minimum 8 byte overhead on every entry.
+But it allocate space in power of 2, and try to reuse space, if value grow.
+And sniper will try to reuse space from deleted/evicted records.

 ## Usage (telnet example)

 ```